lucee/lucee-docs/docs/03.reference/01.functions/querynew/_arguments/columnNames.md

-column names for the query created, allowed are comma-delimited string lists or a array.
+column names for the query created, allowed are comma-delimited string lists or an array.